 Apart from covering and analyzing the tech market trends, dedicatedly profiling tech startups and featuring some of the most prominent names in the industry, TechCrunch is also known for its distinct Disrupt conferences, first organized in 2011 in San Francisco, and now in New York City and Europe as well.
-The conference promotes a competition for startups, wherein they pitch their ideas to venture capitalists for a sum of prize money.
+The conference promotes competition for startups, wherein they pitch their ideas to venture capitalists for a sum of prize money.

-Available in English, Chinese and Japanese, Techcrunch earns a revenue of over $2.5 million monthly through sponsored banner advertisements and receives over a whopping 31 million in online traffic in a month.
+Available in English, Chinese and Japanese, Techcrunch earns revenue of over $2.5 million monthly through sponsored banner advertisements and receives over a whopping 31 million in online traffic in a month.

 Pete Cashmore: Mashable